hawcx/sdk_docs/docs/android/existing-project.md

 3. Copy the downloaded AAR file into the `libs` folder.

+4. Please make sure that names match with the names provided in the document.

 ## Step 2: Update Gradle Configuration

 1. Open your app-level `build.gradle` file.